-Sometimes, adoptions are needed due to unfortunate circumstances such as the passing of the owner or a couple splitting up.
+Sometimes, adoptions are needed due to unfortunate circumstances such as the passing of an owner or a couple splitting up.
 The dog might have had a loveable life and owner, but now can’t stay with them anymore.
 Other dogs might not have had such an easy life.
 Far from all rescue animals have experienced any sort of abuse or trauma, but many have.
-And, in the end, the adoption process itself can be enough of a trauma for them.
+And, in the end, the adoption process itself can be traumatic enough.

 If you adopt from a shelter, you might be able to get some information about the past owners and the life of the dog.
 If you go for a private adoption, you might not get any such information.
-Or, even worse, the information you get might be incorrect.
+Or, even worse, the information you get might be incorrect (as was our case).

-If you love dogs (who doesn’t) and want to spend time with a dog who needs love but can’t commit to adopting and fully taking care of a dog, don’t.
+If you love dogs (who don’t?) and want to spend time with a dog who needs love, but you can’t commit to adopting and fully taking care of a dog, don’t.
 Adopting a dog is a serious commitment and you should not take it lightly.
-But that doesn’t mean that you can’t make the lives of these dogs better.
+But that doesn’t mean that you can’t help give these dogs a better life.

 Volunteering at a shelter or visiting a shelter is a great way to spread some love.
-If you are interested in volunteering at a Malta shelter, you can check out any of the Malta sanctuaries I have mentioned above.
-Spend some hours or commit to some days or weekends to take care of the dogs who need lots of love and attention.
+If you are interested in volunteering at a shelter in Malta, you can check out any of the Malta sanctuaries I have mentioned above.
+Spend some hours there or commit to some days or weekends to take care of the dogs who need lots of love and attention.

 Take care of Malta’s animals

 Malta has a lot of stray cats and dogs who need a new home.
-If you know of or come across a dog who needs a new home, contact any of the shelters above.
+If you know of or come across a stray, you can contact any of the shelters above.
 And if you see any injured stray cat or dog in Malta who needs help, call the Animal Welfare Department (for free) on (+356) 1717.
 If you happen to come across any dead stray cat or dog in Malta, you can call directly to (+356) 1718.
-Sadly, I have already been in the position twice of finding a deceased stray cat who needed to be picked up, and luckily we got help.
+Sadly, I have already been in the position twice of finding a deceased stray cat who needed to be picked up, and luckily we quickly got the help needed.